Takashiidobe/notes/src/business/interviewee-questions.md

 This question pushes the interviewer to really reflect on what others might say and how they would frame that in an interview context, but also suggests the possibility that you might be able to cross check their input, therefore requiring them to be more open and honest.
 Ask this question to everyone you meet in the interview process!
 My Success

-## How does your department fit into the organization overall?
+## How Does Your Department Fit into the Organization Overall?

 ### Who to Ask:
 Cross-Functional